robin-hartmann/template-js-node-modern/README.md

-# template-ts-node
+# template-js-node-modern

-Template for creating Node.js apps with TypeScript
+Template for creating Node.js apps with modern JavaScript

 ## Features

-- Code in TypeScript
+- Code in modern JavaScript
+  - Transpiled down to `ES2015`
 - Automatic code checking with ESLint
 - Automatic code formatting and fixing with Prettier
-- Launch and debug TypeScript code using `ts-node`
+- Launch and debug modern JavaScript code using `ts-node`
 - Built-in tasks
 - Integration with Visual Studio Code
   - Matching settings